2022 Mental Health First Aid Training Dates

-Adult Mental Health First Aid
+Adult Mental Health First Aid (MHFA)

 Mental Health First Aid is a skills-based training that teaches people how to identify, understand and respond to signs and symptoms of a mental health or substance use challenge in adults ages 18 and over.
 The evidence behind the program demonstrates that it builds mental health literacy, providing an action plan that teaches people to safely and responsibly identify and address a potential mental health or substance use challenge.

 Mental Health First Aid uses real world examples in a safe and supportive learning environment to prepare participants to use the ALGEE action plan.
 The ALGEE action plan can be used to safely assist adult family members, neighbors, coworkers, community members, or strangers that may be experiencing a mental health challenge or crisis.
 Some of the mental health challenges covered are panic attacks, extreme sadness, aggressive behaviors, hallucinations, overdoses, and suicidal thoughts and behaviors.

 Mental Health First Aid at Michigan State University Extension

 Mental Health First Aiders trained through Michigan State University Extension gain a lot of knowledge and the confidence to use this knowledge.
 How do we know?
 Because our participants have told us!
 Check out the testimonials tab for quotes from our Mental Health First Aiders.
 We also collect some group data through pre- and post-tests on the Connect learning system.
 In 2021, this is what we found...